Interaction patterns at scale

 Before

-Some navigational components before the update
+Some interactive UI components before the update

 After

-Some navigational components after the update
+Some interactive UI components after the update

-Implementing change
+Implementing change across multiple platforms

 Slide deck of presentation